championquizzer/dwm/README.md

 ## **Motivation for the custom build**

-By default dwm is a barebones window manager and it's meant to be that way!
-Minimalism is at the core of suckless's philosophy.
-I am a heavy desktop user and to use dwm as my window manager I needed some tweaking and tinkering done.
-I have 'patched' some features to the default build and this is pretty much adapted to my particular workflow.
+By default dwm is a barebones window manager since minimalism is at the core of suckless's philosophy.
+I am a power user and to use dwm as my window manager I needed some tweaking done.
+I have 'patched' some features to the default build and this is pretty much adapted to my workflow.

 ## **Patches and features**